Underground Railroad by Colson Whitehead book cover

 Her Body Can and His Body Can

-by Katie Crenshaw & Ady Meschke, illustrated by Li Liu
+by Katie Crenshaw & Ady Meschke, Illustrated by Li Liu

 In Her Body Can, Katie Crenshaw and Ady Meschke describe all the wonderful things that a girl can do—run, play, sing, smile, and so much more!
 This sweet rhyming story for young kids encourages readers to focus on what their bodies can do, rather than on what they’re not.
 It also teaches them to ignore unkind words and never let others’ opinions stop them from doing what they love.
 If you like Her Body Can, the duo recently released a follow-up book called His Body Can that celebrates what boys can do.